write2abhi/k8s-wordpress-mysql/readme.md

 Note:
-A load-generator pod is alredy crated in wordpress namespace.
+A load-generator pod is already deployed in wordpress namespace.

 To access wordpress in browser use below command to get external IP: kubectl get svc wordpress -n wordpress